libertyernie/CrosspostSharp/README.md

 * Post to Tumblr button

-When you post to Tumblr, the header, body and footer templates will be put together, and occurences of {TITLE} or {URL} will be replaced with the appropriate values.
+When you post to Tumblr, the header, body and footer templates will be put together, and occurences of {URL} will be replaced with the appropriate value.
 This will form the photo caption / text.

 The tags will be combined and separated by space.
 The unique tag can be added to tie your Tumblr post back to the original on DeviantArt, so ArtSync